 - (1) Amounts disclosed in this column do not reflect amounts actually received by the Named Executive Officers but are calculated based on the difference between the fair market value on the date of exercise of the options and the exercise price of the options.
-The Named Executive Officers will receive cash only if and when they sell the common stock issued upon exercise of the options, and the amount of cash received by such individuals is dependent on the price of our common stock at the time of such sale. - (2) Based on the fair market value of our common stock as of December 31, 1998 of \$27.25 per share as reported on the Nasdaq National Market, less the exercise price payable upon exercise of such options. - (3) Mr. Cronin resigned as Executive Vice President in March 1999. - (4) Mr. Cooper resigned as Chief Operating Officer in November 1998.
+The Named Executive Officers will receive cash only if and when they sell the Common Stock issued upon exercise of the options, and the amount of cash received by such individuals is dependent on the price of our Common Stock at the time of such sale. - (2) Based on the fair market value of our Common Stock as of December 31, 1999 of 7.375 per share as reported on the Nasdaq National Market, less the exercise price payable upon exercise of such options.